VladyslavaSh/Movie-Database/README.md

 # Movie-Database
 A movie database written in MySQL.
+This is the result of the assignment in the ICS0012 Database Basics course in the TalTech university.

 ### Movie ER Database
 ![Movie ER Database](https://github.com/VladyslavaSh/Movie-Database/blob/main/Movie%20ER%20Database.png)